Develop Good Writing Habits

 Formalize and use your routine

 Setting aside a time and place to do your writing is an important first step toward building a writing habit.
-You can make the most of this habit by ensure that the time you’ve set aside is productive.
+You can make the most of this habit by ensuring that the time you’ve set aside is productive.

 Below are some strategies to help you make the most of each day’s short writing session.